Reading Company: 1875–1893: Competition

 During 1875, four members of the Camden and Atlantic Railroad board of directors resigned to build a second railroad from Camden, New Jersey, to Atlantic City by way of Clementon.
 Led by Samuel Richards, an officer of the C&A for 24 years, they established the Philadelphia and Atlantic City Railway (P&AC) on March 24, 1876.
 A 3-foot-6-inch narrow gauge was selected because it would lower track laying and operating costs.
 Work began in April 1877, and the track work was completed in a remarkable 90 days.

-On July 7, 1877, the final spike was driven and the 54.67 mi line was opened in time for summer tourism season.
+On July 7, 1877, the final spike was driven and the 54.67 mi line was opened in time for the summer tourism season.
 However, on July 12, 1878, the P&AC Railway slipped into bankruptcy; on September 20, 1883, it was jointly acquired by the Central Railroad of New Jersey (CNJ) and the Philadelphia and Reading Railway for $1 million.
 The name was changed to Philadelphia and Atlantic City Railroad on December 4, 1883.
 The first major task was to convert all track to standard gauge, which was completed on October 5, 1884.
 The Philadelphia and Reading Railway acquired full control on December 4, 1885.

 The Reading leased the North Pennsylvania Railroad on May 14, 1879.
 This gave it a line from Philadelphia north to Bethlehem, and also the valuable Delaware and Bound Brook Railroad, the descendant of the National Railway project, providing a route to New York City in direct competition with the Pennsylvania Railroad's United New Jersey Railroad and Canal Company.
-At the New York end it used the Central Railroad of New Jersey's Jersey City Terminal from which passengers could board ferries to Liberty Street Ferry Terminal, Staten Island Ferry Whitehall Terminal, and West 23rd Street in lower Manhattan.
+At the New York end, it used the Central Railroad of New Jersey's Jersey City Terminal from which passengers could board ferries to Liberty Street Ferry Terminal, Staten Island Ferry Whitehall Terminal, and West 23rd Street in Lower Manhattan.